Difficulty: Easy, Asked in: Google, Amazon, Microsoft

 Input: A[] = [21, 32, 51, 70, 71], target = 70

-The straightforward approach is to traverse the array and track the index of the first and last occurrence of the target.
-This approach is inefficient because we did not take advantage of the fact that the given array is sorted.
+One basic solution is to traverse the array linearly and track the index of the first and last occurrence of the target.
+This approach is inefficient because we did not take advantage of the sorted order property.

 vector<int> firstLastOccurence(int A[], int n, int target)